Aaronf87/My-Portfolio/README.md

 This is first attempt to create a personal profile and portfolio deployed site made in June 2023.

 Originally made as a project for school.
 It was made from scratch using HTML and Tailwind. 💻

-I the future I plan on updated the profile site with inplemented functionallity using other programing languages.
+In the future I plan on updated the profile site with inplemented functionallity using other programing languages and new technologies 💻.

 For this project my criteria was as follows: